tigeruser23/ceo-voices-thesis-replication/README.md

 ### Timezone Correction (2023 TAQ data)
 2023 TAQ timestamps were stored in UTC in the source data but were incorrectly applied as Eastern Time, shifting all event windows by +4 hours.
-**Fix:** `14_extract_call_times.py` uses pytz for DST-aware UTC→ET conversion and stores the result in `call_datetime_et`. `27_sync_all.py` reads this column directly, correctly handling both EDT (UTC−4, summer) and EST (UTC−5, winter).
-Pre-fix OI standard deviation ≈ 0.50;
+`14_extract_call_times.py` uses pytz for DST-aware UTC→ET conversion and stores the result in `call_datetime_et`. `27_sync_all.py` reads this column directly, correctly handling both EDT (UTC−4, summer) and EST (UTC−5, winter).
-post-fix ≈ 0.07–0.10, consistent with theory.
+Pre-fix OI standard deviation ≈ 0.50; post-fix ≈ 0.07–0.10.

 ### EU Open-Reaction Window
 All European ADR calls occur 07:00–09:00 ET (pre-market).
 NYSE TAQ is illiquid pre-open, so EU OI is measured using a fixed open-reaction
 window: pre-window 09:00–09:30 ET, event window 09:30–10:30 ET.
 The `is_eu` indicator in pooled regressions absorbs any level difference from this window choice.

 ### Semi-Annual Reporter Exclusions
 CFR (Richemont) and RIO (Rio Tinto) are retained through data collection but excluded at the regression stage.
 DGE, REL, BATS, and ULVR are excluded during file renaming.

 ### Refinitiv → NYSE Ticker Mapping
 Key mappings used in `rename_eu_files_v2.py`: